 As you answer this question, think about your friends that are married or engaged to include plus ones in your estimation.

-The Bottom Line on How Many Guests you Should Invite to Your Wedding
+How Many People Should You Invite to Your Wedding?

 Although planning a wedding is meant to be fun and exciting, at times it can be complicated and stressful.
 To help figure out how many guests to invite, use the above questions to nail down your guest list.
 If you’re interested in learning more about wedding planning, contact Presidential Caterers today!